 First, select the fact fields you would like to work with.
 A default list will appear in the box on the left of the screen under ‘Fact Field Selection’.
 To add more fact fields, click on ‘Configure’ and add fields from the list that are available on your database.
 Once you have added the new fields to the selection list, tick the boxes of the fields you would like to use to cluster your stores.

-Please note that a maximum of three fact fields is recommended.
+Please note that a maximum of three fact fields are recommended.
 This is because, the fewer fact fields you use, the more targeted and accurate your cluster analysis becomes.

 If you would like to add more market fields, you can click configure and select the fields available on the database you are using.
 Then, tick the box of the fields you would like to use.
 If you would not like to use any market fields, leave the boxes unticked and click next.